onionbazaar/backup-restore-manager/readme.txt

 The plugin will try to use the `mysqldump` and `zip` commands via shell if they are available, using these will greatly improve the time it takes to back up your site.

-Protip: To enable fully automated restores, edit the file `backup-restore-manager-cron` in your backup directory from `no` to `yes` and set up a cronjob to call the script restore.sh every minute (located in the plugin directory).
+Protip: To enable fully automated restores, edit the file `backup-restore-manager-cron` in your backup directory from `no` to `yes` and set up a cronjob to call the script `restore.sh` (located in the plugin directory) every minute (as root), e.g: sudo crontab -e
+* * * * * bash /var/www/html/wp-content/plugins/backup-restore-manager/restore.sh

 == Frequently Asked Questions ==